katharsis-project/katharsis-docs/source/how-to-update-website.rst

 How to deploy changes
 ---------------------

-If you are a team member, you can deploy a new version oof the website.
+If you are a team member, you can deploy a new version of the website.